Online Moisture monitoring & drying solutions for oil insulated transformers

 What to do when the moisture extraction cylinders are saturated?

 The first thing to do is to contact your local representative of Streamer Electric AG.
-Streamer make an effort to find companies close to you in order to support you efficiently.
-Local representatives are hold a stock of ready cylinders which they can provide to you.
-The most convenient way to contact us is through the website https://transec-service.com/
+Streamer make an effort to find companies close to you to support you efficiently.
+Local representatives have a stock of ready cylinders which they can provide to you.
+The most convenient way to contact us is through the website.

-TRANSEC units can typically extract between 3 to 4 liters of water per cylinder before saturation.
+TRANSEC units can typically extract between 3 to 4 litres of water per cylinder before saturation.
 The rate of extraction is directly linked to the amount of water available in the transformer.
-The higher moisture content and the warmer the oil is, the faster the extraction will be.
-You can find typical saturation time below.
+The higher the moisture content and the warmer the oil is, the faster the extraction will be.
+You can find the typical saturation time below.

 The cylinder saturation can be determined either by the TRANSEC monitoring system or by comparing water PPM in 2 oil samples (inlet & outlet).